US STOCKS-Wall St edges higher after Fed holds steady on rates

 Advancing issues outnumbered declining ones on the NYSE by a 1.09-to-1 ratio; on Nasdaq, a 1.69-to-1 ratio favored decliners.

 About 6.9 billion shares changed hands in U.S. exchanges, above the nearly 6.2 billion daily average over the last 20 sessions.
-(Additional reporting by Caroline Valetkevitch and Chuck Mikolajczak in New York, Lindsay Dunsmuir and Howard Schneider in Washington, Sruthi Shankar in Bengaluru; Editing by Nick Zieminski and Cynthia Osterman)
+(Additional reporting by Chuck Mikolajczak in New York, Lindsay Dunsmuir and Howard Schneider in Washington, Sruthi Shankar in Bengaluru; Editing by Sriraj Kalluvila and Nick Zieminski)